 Esquites (Mexican Street Corn) is perfect side dish for Cinco de Mayo.
 All the best parts of your favorite Mexican street food are made simple in this quick and easy recipe that doesn’t even require corn on the cob.Jump to Recipe

-Esquites are one of my all-time favorite side dishes.
+Esquites (Mexican Street Corn Salad) is one of my all-time favorite side dishes.
 I love corn in basically any form, and my diet it basically 93% corn on the cob during the entire month of August, but sometimes you just want something with a little more zip and pep to it.
-Enter Esquites.

 What is Esquites?